In Exercises 1–5, assume that 4.2% of workers test positive when ... | Channels for Pearson+

 Binomial Distribution

 The binomial distribution models the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
-In this scenario, testing ten workers can be modeled as a binomial distribution where 'success' is defined as a worker testing positive.
-This distribution allows us to calculate the probability of observing zero positives among the ten workers.
+In this context, testing positive for illegal drugs can be seen as a 'success,' and the distribution helps determine the likelihood of observing a certain number of positives among the ten workers.

 Recommended video: